All of these restaurants emphasize local ingredients,

 334D Ingalls Street

-Perfect for any parent who is looking for a happy hour to satisfy the whole family, at West End adults and kids alike can’t get enough of the duck fat popcorn, fried calamari and flatbread pizzas.
-A diverse, season-driven menu with offerings like charred onion tagliatelle, and an even longer list of craft beer, cider and wine options make West End a Westside staple.
+Ask any Santa Cruz parent who appreciates food and drink where to go for happy hour with the kiddos, and they will immediately say West End.
+Adults and kids alike can’t get enough of the duck fat popcorn, fried calamari and flatbread pizzas, all amazing deals during the happiest of hours.
+But a visit to this remarkably designed restaurant at any time will not disappoint, with a lengthy and diverse menu and an even longer list of craft beer, cider and wine options.
 The outdoor patio is perfect for people watching amidst the bustling Swift Street Courtyard.
-Open daily 11:30am–10pm.
+Open Su–Th 11:30am–9:30pm, F–Sa 11:30am–10pm.

 1901 Fremont Boulevard